-The SawStop® Premium Fence Assembly includes a T-style aluminum extrusion fence with nonconductive face plates (see Fig. 68).
-It also includes heavy-duty steel front and rear rails, a steel clamp tube, and dual cursors that allow the fence to be used on either side of the blade.
-This fence system has a 30 inch rip capacity.
+The SawStop® Contractor Fence Assembly is designed specifically for your saw (see Fig. 64).
+It includes an aluminum extrusion fence with non-conductive face plates, front and rear rails, a workpiece support, and dual cursors that allow the fence to be used on either side of the blade.